Andrzej Wrona

-Andrzej Zdzisław Wrona (born 27 December 1988) is a Polish professional volleyball player, a former member of the Polish national team, and the 2014 World Champion.
-At the professional club level, he plays for Projekt Warsaw.
+Andrzej Zdzisław Wrona (born 27 December 1988) is a Polish former professional volleyball player.
+He is a former member of the Poland national team and the 2014 World Champion.

 Career

-Clubs
+Club

 He debuted in PlusLiga in the 2007/2008 season, when he played for Wkręt-Met Domex AZS Częstochowa.
 With this club, he won a silver medal at the Polish Championship and Polish Cup in 2007/2008.
 In the next three seasons, he played for Delecta Bydgoszcz, where he was the primary player.
 His high level of play was the reason that he moved to one of the top Polish clubs, PGE Skra Bełchatów in 2013.
 He won a title of Polish Champion 2014 with PGE Skra Bełchatów.
 On October 8, 2014 his team won Polish SuperCup.
-On May 6, 2015 he won with PGE Skra Bełchatów bronze medal of Polish Championship.
-In May 2015 he extended the contract with PGE Skra Bełchatów until the end of the season 2016/2017.
-On February 7, 2016 he played with PGE Skra and won the 2016 Polish Cup after beating ZAKSA in the final.
-In April 2016 he was a member of the same team which won a bronze medal in the 2015–16 PlusLiga championship.
+On 6 May 2015, he won the 2014–15 PlusLiga bronze medal.
+In May 2015, he extended the contract with PGE Skra Bełchatów until the end of the 2016–17 season.
+On 7 February 2016, Wrona won the 2016 Polish Cup after beating ZAKSA in the final.

 National team

-He was first appointed to the Polish national team by Andrea Anastasi in 2012.
-He debuted in a Poland – Serbia friendly match.
-He played in the Polish national team at World League 2013.
-On September 21, 2014 won a title of World Champion 2014.
-On October 27, 2014 received a state award granted by the Polish President Bronisław Komorowski – Gold Cross of Merit for outstanding sports achievements and worldwide promotion of Poland.
+Wrona was called up to the national team by Andrea Anastasi in 2012, and made his debut in a friendly match against Serbia.
+On 21 September 2014, Poland won their second World Champions title.
+On 27 October 2014, he was awarded the Gold Cross of Merit by the President of Poland Bronisław Komorowski – for outstanding sports achievements and worldwide promotion of Poland.